Components for Internet Access Rules

 Sources

-You will configure access policies for specific source-destination pairs.
+You can configure internet access rules for specific source-destination pairs.
 Sources are the users, groups of users, or other entities that comprise the "From" end of traffic that an access policy applies to.

-You can apply rules to traffic originating from IP addresses in network segments defined by Network Tunnel Groups.
+You can apply rules to the traffic originating from IP addresses in network segments defined by Network Tunnel Groups. - Registered Networks

 In a rule, you can also specify sources by typing in IP addresses and subnets, but these are NOT reusable source components.
 If you do this, you can type in port and protocol in the rule's destination.